vadupdawg/Cognitive-Triangulation-Pipeline/docs/pseudocode/WorkerAgent.md

     RETURN { system-- systemPrompt, user-- userPrompt }
 END FUNCTION

+FUNCTION constructLlmPromptForChunk(filePath, chunkContent, chunkNum, totalChunks)
+    -- INPUT-- filePath (String), chunkContent (String), chunkNum (Integer), totalChunks (Integer) -- OUTPUT-- Prompt (Object)
+    -- TEST-- The system prompt correctly instructs the LLM that it is seeing a partial file.
+    -- TEST-- The user prompt includes the file path, chunk number, and total chunks.

+    systemPrompt = "You are an expert code analysis tool.
+You are analyzing a chunk of a larger file.
+Focus only on the code provided in this chunk.
+Output a single, valid JSON object with 'entities' and 'relationships' found *within this chunk*.
+Do not include a 'filePath' key.
+All code entities must have a 'qualifiedName'.
+Be aware that some relationships may span across chunks; only declare relationships where you can identify both source and target within this chunk."

+    userPrompt = "Analyze chunk " + chunkNum + " of " + totalChunks + " for the file '" + filePath + "'.\n\n---\n\n" + chunkContent

+    RETURN { system-- systemPrompt, user-- userPrompt }
+END FUNCTION

 FUNCTION callLlmWithRetries(prompt, apiKey, retryCount, backoffFactor)
     -- INPUT-- prompt (Object), apiKey (String), retryCount (Integer), backoffFactor (Integer) -- OUTPUT-- String (LLM response text)